mobad/questradeRebalancer/README.md

 It will place a Day Limit order for the current ask price.

-It can also kind of do dollar cost averaging by modifying DOLLAR_COST_AVERAGE.
+It can also do a kind of dollar cost averaging by modifying DOLLAR_COST_AVERAGE.

 It will just use currentCash / DOLLAR_COST_AVERAGE every time you run the script.